-- Adventure Wagon make some interesting overhead storage compartments that fold flat when not in use.
+- Adventure Wagon make some interesting overhead storage compartments that fold flat when not in use, and a really cool modular bed system.
 Tualatin, Oregon.

 - AM Solar does what they say: solar-based electrical installations.
 They’ve recently started selling DIY kits that use Victron components.
 They will also do a full install for you.
 Springfield, Oregon.

 - Campway‘s is a California-based chain who appear to be more truck than van focused, but they will do window installs and other similar work.
 Santa Rosa, Sacramento, Martinez, Hayward and San Jose California.

 - Impact Inc. is run by Hein and Kim, who are pretty much the only people you can buy 3M Thinsulate automotive insulation from.
 Despite having a virtual monopoly, they are nice people with a fair price for the product.
 They also sell various other helpful conversion products like solar panel brackets, speaker adapter rings for the doors, and so on.
 Hood River, Oregon.

 - Panther RV sell SMEV sinks and stoves, Vitrifrigo fridges, and Fiamma awnings.
 They are suppliers to many of the Portland-area upfitters like Outside Van.
 They carry more Fiamma awnings in stock than most companies, and they ship nationwide.
 Washougal, Washington.